-T_LISTEN A request for a connection, called a connect indication, has arrived at the transport endpoint.
-T_CONNECT The confirmation of a previously sent connect request, called a connect confirmation, has arrived at the transport endpoint.
-The confirmation is generated when a server accepts a connect request.
-T_DATA User data has arrived at the transport endpoint.
-T_EXDATA Expedited user data has arrived at the transport end- point.
-Expedited data will be discussed later in this chapter.
-T_DISCONNECT A notification that the connection was aborted or that the server rejected a connect request, called a discon- nect indication, has arrived at the transport endpoint.
-T_ORDREL A request for the orderly release of a connection, called an orderly release indication, has arrived at the transport endpoint.

-T_UDERR The notification of an error in a previously sent datagram, called a unitdata error indication, has arrived at the transport endpoint (see Chapter 4).
+- T_LISTEN A request for a connection, called a connect indication, has arrived at the transport endpoint. - T_CONNECT The confirmation of a previously sent connect request, called a connect confirmation, has arrived at the transport endpoint.
+The confirmation is generated when a server accepts a connect request. - T_DATA User data has arrived at the transport endpoint. - T_EXDATA Expedited user data has arrived at the transport endpoint.
+Expedited data will be discussed later in this section. - T_DISCONNECT A notification that the connection was aborted or that the server rejected a connect request, called a disconnect indication, has arrived at the transport endpoint. - T_ORDREL A request for the orderly release of a connection, called an orderly release indication, has arrived at the transport endpoint. - T_UDERR The notification of an error in a previously sent datagram, called a unitdata error indication, has arrived at the transport endpoint (see the section, "CONNECTION-LESS-MODE SERVICE").